 The disciplinary procedures which will apply to you will be found in Ordinance XVII Student Discipline Procedures.
-You are required to inform us immediately should you be cautioned for, or convicted of, any criminal offence (excluding motoring offences for which a fine and/or up to three penalty points are imposed) during your period of registration as a student.
+You are required to inform us immediately should you be cautioned for, or convicted of, any serious criminal offence during your period of registration as a student.